 The Beast 1 may have made a return in December 2015 as lifestyle sneakers under the Heritage line, but the Beast silhouette still lives on as part of Brooks’ performance line with the Beast 14.

 5. The Regent

 The Brooks Regent was launched by Brooks Sports Inc. in 1993, and the shoes quickly became a titan in the running world.
 The Brooks shoes featured stylized TPU chevrons on their uppers, visible heel cushioning reminiscent of the Brooks Fusion, a detailed logo, and kinetic wedges.

 The Regent from Brooks was initially reintroduced in 2015 in just four colorways—white/teal/purple, alloy/risk red/black, black/blue/yellow, and white/pink/ultramarine—but the colorways later expanded to more than 10.
 The low-tops’ uppers contained a combination of mesh, suede leather, textile, and synthetic materials which made for a nice and interesting contrasting look.

 A Brooks Regent collaboration with the athletic-apparel label, Fairplay, marked the end of the Heritage Collection.

 6. The Fusion

-Initially introduced in 1992, the Brooks Fusion appeared with an early 21st-century design.
-The sporty and cutting-edge sneakers featured a multi-color look and transparent heel windows which showed the excellent heel cushioning technology inside.
+Initially introduced in 1992, the sporty Brooks Fusion appeared with an early 21st-century design.
+The cutting-edge sneakers featured a multi-color look and transparent heel windows which showed the excellent heel cushioning technology inside.